Quantum Computing

 The Mystery of Time: Quantum Superposition and Quantum Accounting

 The quantum is the smallest amount of energy in the universe that can either cause physical change or be physically changed.
-The vast speed and power of the quantum computer comes from the physics of quantum entanglement, in which signals transmitting from one quantum to another are both on and off with no difference in time.
-This is called “superposition”, the phenomenon in quantum physics that provides no indication of the order of a sequence in time and makes the quantum computer very different from computers commonly used today.
-What is the past cause and what is the future effect, when an exchange of signals in the quantum computer gives no indication of the order of cause and effect?
-The binary computer you are using now keeps a reliable record of the order of its signals because of the time it takes to switch between signal-on and signal-off states, but in making an account of quantum signals we will have to maintain an accurate record of cause and effect when superposition provides no measurable difference in their order in time.
+The vast speed and power of the quantum computer comes from the physics of quantum entanglement, in which the information bits (called “qubits”) connect in a way that signals transmit between qubits with no difference in time.
+This is called “superposition”, the phenomenon in quantum physics that provides no indication of the sequential order of signals and makes the quantum computer very different from computers commonly used today.
+What is the cause and what is the effect, when an exchange of signals in the quantum computer gives no indication of the order of cause and effect?
+The binary computer you are using now keeps a reliable record of the order of its signals because of the time it takes to switch between signal-on and signal-off states, but in making an account of quantum signals we will need to maintain an accurate record of cause and effect when superposition provides no measurable difference of their order in time.

 Latest Quantum Computing